 Brussels Griffon Potty Training — Why It Is Hard and What Actually Works

-Brussels Griffon potty training broke me.
-I say that as someone who has owned dogs my entire adult life, trained a rescue mutt with serious behavioral baggage, and once successfully housebroken a notoriously stubborn Shiba Inu in about three weeks.
-My Brussels Griffon, a red rough-coat named Bram, took the better part of eight months to get reliably clean in the house.
-I made mistakes.
-I used methods that worked fine on other dogs and watched them completely fail on him.
-What I eventually figured out — through trial, error, and a lot of paper towels — is that this breed needs a different approach from the ground up.
-If you came here because the standard advice isn’t working, you’re in the right place.
+I’ve owned dogs my entire adult life.
+Trained a rescue mutt with serious behavioral baggage.
+Housebroken a notoriously stubborn Shiba Inu in three weeks flat.
+None of that prepared me for my Brussels Griffon, a red rough-coat named Bram, who took the better part of eight months to get reliably clean in the house.
+Methods that worked fine on every other dog I’d owned failed spectacularly on him.
+What I eventually figured out — through trial, error, and a genuinely embarrassing number of paper towels — is that this breed needs a different approach from the ground up.

 Why Brussels Griffons Are Harder to Potty Train Than Most Dogs

 Most potty training guides treat housebreaking like a universal process.
 Take dog outside, reward dog, repeat.
-And for a lot of breeds, that works well enough.
-Brussels Griffons have a specific combination of traits that derail every shortcut in that formula.
+For a lot of breeds, that works well enough.
+Brussels Griffons are a sensitive, opinionated small dog with a bladder to match their frame, and the combination of traits they carry will derail every shortcut in the standard formula.

 The Bladder Problem Is Real

 Griffons typically weigh between 8 and 10 pounds as adults.
 Their bladders are tiny — physically, structurally small.
 A puppy under 12 weeks genuinely cannot hold it for more than 45 minutes to an hour.
 Even adult Griffons rarely have the same capacity as a 30-pound dog.
-I used to watch Bram squat in the hallway with an expression that suggested absolutely no awareness that anything unusual was happening.
+I used to watch Bram squat in the hallway with an expression suggesting absolutely zero awareness that anything unusual was happening.
 No warning.
 No circling.
 No sniffing.
 Just — done.
-It happened in under four seconds.
+Four seconds, maybe less.

 That speed is a real issue.
-Larger dogs give you signals.
-They circle, they sniff, they make eye contact in a way that reads as meaningful.
+Larger dogs give you signals — they circle, they sniff, they make eye contact in a way that reads as deliberate.
 Griffons often just quietly crouch and go.
-By the time you look up from your phone, the accident is already over and they’ve moved on to chewing a sock.
-You cannot correct what you did not see happen.
+By the time you look up from your phone, the accident is over and they’ve moved on to chewing a sock.

 The Temperament Factor

 Brussels Griffons are not Labrador Retrievers.
 They are not eager to please in that retrievery, tail-wagging, what-do-you-need-from-me way.
-They are sensitive, opinionated, and prone to shutting down if they feel criticized.
-Harsh corrections — even a firm “no” delivered in the wrong tone — can make a Griffon sulk, hide, and start finding sneakier indoor locations rather than learning to go outside.
-I raised my voice at Bram exactly once during a training session and he refused to make eye contact with me for two hours.
-Two hours.
+They are sensitive, opinionated, and prone to shutting down entirely if they feel criticized.
+Harsh corrections — even a firm “no” in the wrong tone — can make a Griffon sulk, hide, and start finding sneakier indoor locations rather than learning anything useful.
+I raised my voice at Bram exactly once during a training session.
+He refused to make eye contact with me for two full hours afterward.
 He was four months old.

-This matters for potty training because punishment-based correction, which works acceptably in many breeds, actively backfires here.
+This matters for potty training.
+Punishment-based correction, which works acceptably with many breeds, actively backfires here.
 You don’t get a dog that learns not to go inside.
-You get a dog that learns not to go in front of you — which means they start hiding to eliminate, which is genuinely worse than where you started.
+You get a dog that learns not to go in front of you — so they start hiding to eliminate.
+Genuinely worse than where you started.

 Weather and Outdoor Refusal

 Cold weather refusal is not a behavioral quirk in Griffons.
-It is practically a breed characteristic.
-Anything below 45°F and Bram treated the backyard like a war zone.
-Rain was even worse.
-He would stand at the back door, look at the wet grass, and then look back at me with an expression of pure contempt.
-Flat-coated Griffons have slightly better tolerance than smooth-coats, but neither coat type is built for January mornings.
-You are going to need a plan for this, and “just take them outside anyway” is not a complete plan.
+It’s practically a breed characteristic.
+Anything below 45 degrees and Bram treated the backyard like a war zone.
+Rain was even worse — he would stand at the back door, stare at the wet grass, and then look back at me with an expression of pure contempt.
+Rough-coats have slightly better tolerance than smooth-coats, but honestly, neither coat type is built for January mornings.

 The Schedule That Works for Brussels Griffons

-Probably should have opened with this section, honestly.
-Because everything else — the crate setup, the reward system, all of it — collapses without a reliable schedule underneath it.
+Everything else — the crate setup, the reward system, all of it — collapses without a reliable schedule underneath it.
 Griffons don’t generalize bathroom timing the way some breeds do.
-They need structure imposed from outside until the habit forms.
+They need structure imposed from outside until the habit forms on its own.

 Frequency by Age

 The general rule is one hour of bladder control per month of age, plus one.
-But for Griffons, I round down.
+For Griffons, I round down.
 Here’s what actually worked for Bram:

-• 6 to 12 months — every 3 to 4 hours, but expect regression around 6 to 8 months (covered below)
+- 6 to 12 months — every 3 to 4 hours, but expect regression around 6 to 8 months

 Set a timer.
 Genuinely, set a phone timer.
 I used the stock iPhone clock app and set repeating 90-minute alarms labeled “BRAM OUTSIDE” for the first three months.
 It felt excessive.
-It wasn’t excessive.
-It was the only thing that reduced accidents to a manageable frequency.
+It wasn’t.

 Feeding Schedule and Bathroom Predictability

 Same principle applies to water.
-Don’t restrict water during the day, but pick up the bowl about two hours before bedtime to help get through the night.
+Don’t restrict it during the day, but pick up the bowl about two hours before bedtime to help get through the night.
 At 10 weeks Bram still needed a 2am outing.
 By 14 weeks he could make it from 10pm to 6am.
-Every dog is different but the meal timing helps the whole system get predictable faster.

 Crate Training a Brussels Griffon Without Breaking Trust

-Humbled by Bram’s first week in a too-large wire crate, I ended up returning it and starting over with a 24-inch Midwest iCrate single door model — the 24″ x 18″ x 19″ size specifically — with the divider panel installed to make the interior just large enough for him to stand, turn, and lie down.
+Bram’s first week in a too-large wire crate was a disaster.
+I returned it and started over with a 24-inch Midwest iCrate single door model, the 24″ x 18″ x 19″ size specifically, with the divider panel installed to make the interior just large enough for him to stand, turn, and lie down.
 Nothing more.
-This matters enormously.

 Size Is Not Negotiable

 A crate that’s too large gives a Griffon options.
-They will sleep in one end and eliminate in the other.
-This defeats the entire purpose.
+They will sleep in one end and eliminate in the other, defeating the entire purpose.
 The divider panel that comes with most wire crates lets you expand the space as the puppy grows.
 Start small.
 Genuinely small.
 The dog should not be able to take more than two steps in any direction.

 Introduction Has to Be Slow

 Brussels Griffons develop separation anxiety at a higher rate than most breeds.
 Forcing crate introduction — putting the puppy inside and closing the door immediately — creates panic responses that undo weeks of trust-building.
-The process I followed took about five days:
+Here’s the process I followed, spread across about five days:

-I put an old sweatshirt in the crate.
+I put an old sweatshirt in the crate, one I’d worn the day before, nothing washed.
 Bram settled faster with something that smelled like me.
-A Snuggle Puppy heartbeat toy (around $40 at most pet stores) helped during the first two weeks at night.
-It sounds like a gimmick.
+A Snuggle Puppy heartbeat toy, around $40 at most pet stores, helped during the first two weeks at night.
+Sounds like a gimmick.
 It worked.

 The Crate Is Not a Punishment

 Never put a Griffon in the crate after an accident as a consequence.
-They will not connect those two events — they’ll just associate the crate with negative feelings, which poisons the one tool that makes nighttime and unsupervised hours manageable.
-Crate goes in and comes out on your schedule, calmly, with treats every time the door closes.
+They won’t connect those two events — they’ll just associate the crate with negative feelings, which poisons the one tool that makes nighttime and unsupervised hours manageable.

 What to Do When Standard Methods Are Not Working

 Standard methods often don’t fully work with this breed.
-That’s not a failure on your part.
-Here are the actual backup tools and what each one is for.
+Not a failure on your part — it’s just a Griffon.

 Belly Bands — Management, Not Training

 Belly bands are wrap-around bands that hold an absorbent pad against a male dog’s belly.
 They don’t teach anything.
 They protect your floors and furniture while training is ongoing.
-I used the Simple Solution Disposable Belly Bands (pack of 12, about $14 at Chewy) during the 6-month regression period when Bram started marking inside after we moved apartments.
-They gave me breathing room without letting him practice the bad behavior unimpeded.
-Female dogs can use dog diapers in the same way.
+I used Simple Solution Disposable Belly Bands — pack of 12, about $14 at Chewy — during the 6-month regression period when Bram started marking inside after we moved apartments.
+Female dogs can use dog diapers the same way.
+The point is buying yourself time without letting the bad habit rehearse itself unchecked.

 Indoor Pee Pad Stations

-For apartment dwellers, people without yard access, or anyone dealing with a Griffon in January, an indoor bathroom station is not a failure.
+For apartment dwellers, people without yard access, or anyone dealing with a Griffon in January — an indoor bathroom station is not a failure.
 It is a reasonable accommodation for a breed that will flat-out refuse to go outside in bad weather and then eliminate behind the couch 20 minutes later.
-A designated spot with a pee pad or a real grass patch (Fresh Patch makes a subscription grass replacement service) gives the dog a legal indoor option.
-Train it the same way you’d train the outdoor spot — specific command, consistent reward, consistent location.
+Fresh Patch makes a subscription grass replacement service that works well in city apartments.
+Train it the same way you’d train an outdoor spot: specific command, consistent reward, consistent location.

 When to Consider a Medical Cause

-If a Griffon that was previously reliable suddenly starts having frequent accidents, consider a vet visit before trying any behavioral fixes.
-Urinary tract infections are common in small breeds and present exactly like regression.
+Rule out a medical issue first if the accidents came on suddenly after a period of reliability.
+Urinary tract infections are common in small breeds and present exactly like behavioral regression.
 Bram had one at 7 months.
-Cost about $65 for the office visit and urine culture.
-A week of antibiotics fixed what I had been attributing to adolescent stubbornness for almost two weeks.
-Rule out medical before doubling down on training.
+Cost about $65 for the office visit and urine culture at our local vet in Portland.
+A week of antibiotics fixed what I had been blaming on adolescent stubbornness for nearly two weeks.

 Regression at 6 to 8 Months Is Normal

 Almost every Brussels Griffon owner I’ve talked to — and I’ve talked to a lot of them through the Brussels Griffon National Rescue Facebook group — reports a regression window somewhere between 6 and 8 months.
 Hormonal changes, increased independence, new environments.
 It’s real.
 It’s temporary.
-Go back to basics: tighten the schedule, return to mandatory post-meal outdoor trips, re-establish the crate routine if it lapsed.
-Don’t interpret regression as evidence that training has failed.
-It hasn’t.
-You’re just in a temporary hold pattern.
+Go back to basics: tighten the schedule, return to mandatory post-meal outdoor trips, re-establish the crate routine if it’s lapsed.

 Bram is reliably clean now.
 Has been for about two years.
-The process was longer and more specific than housebreaking any dog I’ve owned before, and it required me to throw out some assumptions I’d built up from working with other breeds.
-But the Griffon-specific approach — tight schedule, positive-only correction, right-sized crate, weather accommodations, and patience through the regression — actually works.
+The process was longer and more specific than housebreaking any dog I’d owned before, and it required me to throw out assumptions I’d built up from working with other breeds.
+The Griffon-specific approach — tight schedule, positive-only correction, right-sized crate, weather accommodations, patience through the regression — actually works.
 It just works on a Griffon timeline, which is its own thing entirely.

 Stay in the loop